• Home

 Ag2R La Mondiale riders will all be on 25mm-huge Continental Grand Prix 5000 TL tubeless tires as they set out to address the crew time trial of Stage 2, with group officers acknowledging that the tubeless setup is measurably faster than tubular in phrases of rolling resistance and standard end times.

 Deceuninck-Quick Step riders will abandon tubular altogether during the crew time trial.
-Their new Specialized S-Works Shiv TT Disc motorcycles are outfitted with cotton clinchers and latex inner tubes in the front and rear, each established to tubeless-compatible Roval carbon disc rear wheels and deep-segment the front wheels.
+Their new Specialized S-Works Shiv TT Disc motorcycles are outfitted with cotton clinchers and latex inner tubes in the front and rear, each established to tubeless-compatible Roval carbon disc rear wheels and deep-segment front wheels.

 Meanwhile, like Ag2R, Movistar runs a staggered setup, with tubular rear tires – once more, due to product obstacles – and tubed Continental Grand Prix TT clinchers installed to Campagnolo Bora WTO 77 deep-section wheels.